 Infiltration of water through the roof:

-The infiltration of water through the roof is attributable to several factors such as:
+Water infiltration through the roof can be attributed to several factors such as:

 - An aged roof, poorly maintained, or poorly installed,